Review by NekroDave

 Following on the heels of Mazinger Z, Unifive's next release in their line of Jumbo Machines was naturally Great Mazinger (グレートマジンガー).
 For many collectors, this is THE piece to get in the line.
 Many people loved the Mattel Shogun Warriors jumbo version of this character, but were either unwilling or unable to get the original Popy, or maybe didn't even know of its existence.
 This edition from Unifive was practically identical to the original, but at a fraction of the cost.
 And it is a tremendous improvement over the Mattel toy.

-While the Mattel toy has a missile launcher in place of the left fist, this version restores the originals symmetry with normal matching fists.
+While the Mattel toy has a missile launcher in place of the left fist, this version restores the symmetry of the original with normal matching fists.
 This version also has a nicely molded chest piece instead of the sticker that some of the Mattel versions had.
-While most collectors are pretty familiar with this toy, seeing it in it's proper form reminds of just how nice it is.
+While most collectors are pretty familiar with this toy, seeing it in its proper form reminds of just how nice it is.

 I can't overstate how much cooler this toy is with this feature than without it.
 The only minor downside is that it can be slightly hard to display it with your other jumbos with the wings on. because of their size.
 The wingspan is about 17.5" across and the finadds another 5" to the depth of the toy.
 Perhaps the best way to display it might be with the wings on, but the fin detached.
 But that is a very small price to pay.
 I thnk the only other minor gripe one might have with this toy is that although it comes with two swords that can be stored in and removed from the hips, only the right hand actually has a hole that you can hold one in.